 Toward this end, we performed a correlational meta-analysis to contribute to the literature on the association between creativity outcomes at the group-level and personal factors of members within the group.
-A theoretical account on these two constructs is first presented, and is followed by our hypotheses on why and how the two constructs may be connected.
+A theoretical account of these two constructs is presented first, followed by our hypotheses on why and how the two constructs may be connected.
 Then, we will describe the procedure for conducting this meta-analysis and the results it allowed us to obtain.

 Personal Factors

 Extensive research has been conducted on personal factors influencing individual creativity, but less research has been done on people in social contexts (Reiter-Palmon & Kaufman, 2018).
 Creativity was first investigated as an individual process, and teamwork was considered as a facilitator or inhibitor of individual creativity (Amabile, 1996; Reiter-Palmon et al., 2012).
-Today, team creativity is central in product design and development, and to solve challenging problems.
-Understanding how each member of the creative group can have a different impact on the outcome of creative thinking is crucial, since it can contribute to improve the process and customize the creativity activity for the participants.
+Today, team creativity is central to product design and development, and to the solution of challenging problems.
+Understanding how each member of the creative group can have a different impact on the outcome of creative thinking is crucial since it can contribute to improving the process and customizing the creative activity for the participants.

 For a long time, the empirical literature examining creativity activities mostly associated personal factors with personality traits (Barron & Harrington, 1981; McCrae & Costa, 1995; Puryear et al., 2017; Yao & Li, 2021).
 Recently, researchers have started examining the effects of emotional disposition and cognitive differences to get a broader comprehension of individual differences and their contribution to group creative outcomes.